thatpythonguys/thatpythonguys.github.io/_posts/2022-02-15-linearalgebratest.md

 \end{align*}
 $$

 A is the coefficient matrix, $\vec{x}$ is a column vector of all your variables and $\vec{b}$ stores the solutions to each equation.
+Linear systems of equations, augmented matrices, and vector equations and matrix-vector multiplication are all basically the same thing.
 Alright, that's all for now.
 No new thoughts, just figuring out how to write.

 Cheers.